Hunza Region, Northern Pakistan: 15 Days Itinerary

 *(Drive from Passu to Raikot Bridge – 5 - 6 hours - then 1.5 hour jeep journey and 2 - 3 hour trek)

 The Fairy Meadows is the perfect place to chill out and unwind; watch the clouds dance past Nanga Parbat, the glacier snaking through the valley below, and explore the cool woods surrounding our log cabins.
-There are several optional treks available here ranging from two hours to seven hours and we will offer treks both days.
+There are several optional treks available here but the real highlight is the hike to Nanga Parbat Basecamp (6-8 hours return).

 If you’re not feeling it, you can chill out at the lodge.
 The Fairy Meadows is one of the best places in the world to relax and watch the mountains.
-Every night at the Fairy Meadows we will have am epic bonfire beneath the stars!
-Weather permitting, we will make the trip to Nanga Parbat basecamp to take in the stunning views of the stunning 8,000 meter+ peak.
+At night at the Fairy Meadows we will have am epic bonfire beneath the stars!

 Day 12: Travel to Islamabad